The Responsive Eye:

 - Full refunds for cancellations can be given up to 30 days before the course commencement date.
 If available, we are happy to transfer you to another course or workshop at a later date with 30 days notice.

 - A 50% refund will be given for cancellations up to 10 days before the course commencement date.

 - No refund will be given after 10 days before the course commencement date.
-Under exceptional circumstances a full refund will be given regardless of date of cancellation.

 - No make-up classes can be offered for our beginners courses.